LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

 ## Getting Starting
-So far, we have only created single page applications (or SPAs) in React.
+So far, we have only created single page applications (or **SPA**s) in React.
 Now we want to be able to navigate to different pages as we explore CRUD functionality in a decoupled application.

 To keep the files organized, it is a good practice to create three directories in your React application: assets, components, and pages.